leemunroe/blog/_posts/2015-06-08-building-html-email.markdown

 * HTML attributes instead of CSS
 * Inline CSS instead of stylesheets

-Of course these approaches are recommended best practices.
+These approaches are recommended best practices.
 You can certainly ignore the safe route and go above and beyond.

 When using tables don't forget `border="0" cellpadding="0" cellspacing="0"`.
 If you're using [Premailer](https://github.com/premailer/premailer) it has special [CSS declarations](https://github.com/premailer/premailer#premailer-specific-css) for applying these HTML attributes.